 Visit a blog post (click for blog) and add your comments.

-Mowing to reduce an infestation may inadvertently promote parsnip, if done at the wrong time of year, by lowering the competition around its basal rosette.
+A note about mowing parsnip infestations: this may inadvertently promote parsnip, if done at the wrong time of year, by lowering the competition around its basal rosette.
 If mowed too early, flowering plants will resprout and set viable seed.
-If mowed too late, seed will ripen and get spread by the mower.
-If left unmowed during midsummer (a common error now) the plant will set seed in July.
+If mowed too late, the plants' seeds will ripen and get spread by the mower.
+If left unmowed during midsummer (a common error now), the plant will set seed in July.
 Farmers and roadside crews that mow in May and then again in August simply scatter mature seed.
 The result is a thicket of parsnip along the roads.
 A similar difficulty presents itself when trying to control parsnip with selective mowing on prairie remnants.
 The optimum time to mow parsnip in southern Wisconsin, to break its seed production cycle, is in the first two weeks of July.